 33. Please explain why the hospital shared only the data you checked in Q 32 above:

+Several areas do not pertain to rehab hospitals

 34. Please describe how the PFAC was engaged in discussions around these data in #32 above and any resulting quality improvement initiatives:

+Round table discussion

 35. The PFAC participated in activities related to the following state or national quality of care initiatives (check all that apply):